top of page

 Marrakech

-Marrakech has long been considered the jewel in Morocco's crown, a city that has played a pivotal role in the kingdom's history for centuries.
-Emerging as the capital under the rule of the Almoravid sultan Youssef Ibn Tachfin in 1062, it would go on to serve as the seat of power for several successive dynasties, each of which left an indelible mark on its architectural and cultural landscape.
+Now one of Morocco's most popular tourist destinations, Marrakech has played a pivotal role in the kingdom's history for centuries.
+Emerging as the capital under the rule of the Almoravid sultan Youssef Ibn Tachfin in 1062, it went on to serve as the seat of power for several successive dynasties, each of which left an indelible mark on its architectural and cultural landscape.

 Nicknamed the "Red City," Marrakech flourished as the capital of the Almoravid dynasty from 1071 to 1147, followed by the Almohad dynasty from 1147 to 1244.
 It later became the seat of the Saadi dynasty and even the Alaouite dynasty, the current ruling royal family of Morocco.

-Today, there are plenty of opportunities to discover the city's glorious past at sites such as El Badi Palace and the Saadian Tombs, as well as a wealth of engaging museums.
-At the very heart of Marrakech’s historic medina is Djemaa el-Fna, a bustling square filled with snake charmers, storytellers and food stalls.
+Today, there are plenty of opportunities to discover the city's glorious past at sites like El Badi Palace and the Saadian Tombs, plus several engaging museums.
+The beating heart of Marrakech’s historic medina is Djemaa el-Fnaa, a bustling square filled with snake charmers, storytellers and food stalls.
 Radiating from this central meeting point are the city’s legendary souks, overflowing with textiles, spices and handicrafts.

-As one of Morocco’s most popular tourist destinations, Marrakech offers a wealth of accommodation, from humble riads to luxury resorts and all-inclusive stays.
-It also serves as the main departure point for overnight journeys into the Sahara Desert and as a gateway for exploring the gorges and oases of the Atlas Mountains.
+Marrakech also serves as the main departure point for overnight journeys into the Sahara Desert and as a gateway for exploring the gorges and oases of the Atlas Mountains.
+Its airport, Marrakech Menara, is well-served by international flights, making it a logical arrival and/or departure point on an Imperial Cities tour of Morocco.

 For more information about visiting the "Red City", check out my Ultimate Travel Guide to Marrakech.